alkem-io/demo/README.md

 > > Note: the demo has authentication **disabled** and it also does not use tls.

 It is also possible to revert the server back to a default empty ecoverse using the [Data Management page](http://localhost:4000/data-management).

-Bonus: the docker-compose scripts also installs Portainer, which can be accessed from http://localhost:9000 to check the status of the demo.

 - first install:
   - choose password